Sachin Garg

+His work

 His most recent work We Need A Revolution, released in February 2016, is stated to be a marked change from his previous college fiction romance genre of writing.
 At the New Delhi launch of the book, the author stated that, "This book is not only about the Jarawa tribe in The Andaman Islands, it also asks the question that whether a bunch of boys and girls, today's youth, can fight for a cause they believe in, and how far are they willing to go for it."
 As a part of his social entrepreneurship travel project, he has collaborated with NGOs like the Survival International to push the cause of the marginalized in India and to weave narratives around these issues in an engaging writing style which will reach out to his huge youth following across the country.

 Described as an 'author worth checking out' MTV, 'a must read author' Red FM, 'a writer who will be enjoyed by all' Times of India, he continues to write stories which redefine genres in the Indian publishing industry.